Return to site

 Screening for breast cancer before trying to conceive the second time

-Before we decided to have a second child, I made it a point to undergo breast screening with my breast doctor.
+Before we decided to have a second child, I made it a point to undergo breast screening with my breast surgeon.
 Although breast cancer during pregnancy is rare, I’ve seen enough women in my career who found out they had breast cancer during pregnancy to be afraid.
 My doctor might have thought I was overly cautious, but I knew I could never put my unborn child’s life at risk.

 Breast cancer screening subsidies in Singapore